willfurnass/sheffield_hpc/sharc/groupnodes/dgx-1.rst

 .. _dgx1_com_groupnodes_sharc:

-Nvidia DGX-1 [COM]
+NVIDIA DGX-1 [COM]
 ==================

-   The Nvidia DGX-1 is the world's first Deep Learning supercomputer.
+   The NVIDIA DGX-1 is the world's first Deep Learning supercomputer.
    It is equipped with 8 Tesla P100 GPUs connected together with NVLink technology to provide super fast inter-GPU communication.
    Capable of performing 170 TeraFLOPs of computation,